Medical Providers

 • Pay the annual NICA participation fee.

-• Maintain files documenting the fact that you have
+• Maintain files documenting the fact that you have given every patient timely notice of your participation in the NICA Plan.

 There are other ways to maximize the protection offered to you by NICA, and other valuable services we can provide.
 Please contact us or visit our website to learn more about the NICA Plan.